-Improving secondary-tertiary transition and tertiary education participation rates for the people of Tai Tokerau Northland will reduce the rate of people not in employment education or training (NEET).
+Improving secondary-tertiary transition and tertiary education participation rates for the people of Tai Tokerau Northland will reduce the number of people not in employment education or training (NEET).
 Given that a large proportion of Māori live in the region, improving these outcomes will contribute to achieving parity with all other learners.

-This Focus Area Brief describes our goals and expectations for purchasing provision in the Tai Tokerau Northland region through the 2018 Investment Plan Round.
-It is part of the Investment Toolkit and supplements the December 2017 Plan Guidance on our website.
+This Focus Area Brief describes our continued goals and expectations for investment in the Tai Tokerau Northland region through the 2019 Investment Plan Round.
+It is part of the Investment Toolkit and supplements the December 2018 Plan Guidance on our website.